flynnbr11/QMLA/README.md

 ** rt: resampler t parameter

-The user need not change controls listed under QMD Settings as these do not materially impact how QMLA proceeds (they are used for consistency).
+The user need not change controls listed under QMD Settings as these do not materially impact how QMLA proceeds (they are used for consistency e.g. for creating paths to store results).

 ## Growth rules
 The main control the user must change for their purposes is which growth rule is used.
+Growth rules are the mechanism by which the user can control how QMLA progresses: they specify the logic used to combine previously considered models, to produce unseen models to test against the system.

+Within the launch script, the user can specify `exp_growth_rule` and `sim_growth_rule`.

 If
 * exp_data==1 => exp_growth_rule is assigned
 * exp_data==0 => sim_growth_rule is assigned (pure simulation)
-* simulate_experimetn => exp_growth_rule is used, generating data according to the set true model s
+* simulate_experiment => exp_growth_rule is used, generating data according to the true model set within the growth rule.